arekbulski/Cameleonica/README.md

   Development notice
 ----------------------

 Code will be developed in Python and later also in the kernel (a long way ahead).
-Documentation is created in LibreOffice and XMind.
+Documentation is created in LibreOffice, XMind and [draw.io](https://www.draw.io/).
 User experience design will later be done in Glade.

 License is set to MIT Licence, unless something changes.